On some aspects of the discretization of the Suslov problem: Appendix: Sketch of the Proof of Theorem

-with respect to the metric $(m_{ab})$.
-Thus, from \eqref{EuPoiSusInv} we can derive an ODE evolving on $\ald$ by eliminating the Lagramge multiplier.
-More particularly, if we take the time derivative of the nonholonomic constraints we obtain $\bra a^{\alpha},\dot\xi\ket=0$ (note that $a^{\alpha}$ are constant), which, after replacing $\dot\xi$ by the right hand side of the equation \eqref{EuPoiSusInv}, yields
+with respect to the metric represented by $(m_{ab})$.
+Thus, from \eqref{EuPoiSusInv} we can derive an ODE on $\ald$ by eliminating the Lagrange multipliers.
+More precisely, if we take the time derivative of the nonholonomic constraints we obtain $\bra a^{\alpha},\dot\xi\ket=0$ (note that $a^{\alpha}$ are constant), which, after replacing $\dot\xi$ by the right hand side of the equation \eqref{EuPoiSusInv}, yields